First Opium War: Parliamentary debates

-Following the Chinese crackdown on the opium trade, discussion arose as to how Britain would respond, as the public in the United States and Britain had previously expressed outrage that Britain was supporting the opium trade.
+Following the Chinese crackdown on the opium trade, discussion arose as to how the British government would respond, since many in Britain and the United States had criticized the trade and London's support for it.
 The East India and China Association of London argued that the opium trade was directly or indirectly sanctioned by the government, and as such they should compensate them for their losses.
 Elliot signed certificates guaranteeing payment for the surrendered opium with the assumption that China would pay for it.
 This provided legal basis for the merchants to demand an indemnity from the British government, which they could either force China to pay or pay for it from the British treasury.
 As the government had no funds to pay such indemnities, they favoured forcing China to pay since Elliot had provided them with plausible justification for a China Expedition.
 Many British citizens sympathised with the Chinese and wanted to halt the sale of opium, while others wanted to contain or regulate the international narcotics trade.
 However, a great deal of anger was expressed over the treatment of British diplomats and towards the protectionist trading policies of Qing China.
 The Whig controlled government in particular advocated war with China, and the pro-Whig press printed stories about Chinese "despotism and cruelty".
 This line of reasoning was primary defence for war with China.

 Since August 1839, reports had been published in London newspapers about troubles at Guangzhou and the impending war with China.
 The Queen's Annual Address to the House of Lords on 16 January 1840 expressed the concern that "Events have happened in China which have occasioned an interruption of the commercial intercourse of my subjects with that country.
 I have given, and shall continue to give, the most serious attention to a matter so deeply affecting the interests of my subjects and the dignity of my Crown."